 I feel strongly that I am the best fit for the University of XXXX’s online Post-Master’s Certificate Program in Psychiatric Nursing since I especially admire your program's cutting-edge character.
 Most of all, the curriculum seems precisely tailored to my main interests.

 I set my sights on a nursing career as a Junior Volunteer in the local hospital.
 After high school, I entered the BSN program and worked as a CNA and then LPN.
 During my BSN program, one of my instructors saw potential in me and encouraged me to continue and become a Nurse Practitioner.

 Within one month of completing my undergraduate studies in Nursing, I was giving my all as a graduate student at XXXX University in New Jersey.
 I went full-time until earning my MSN with an Adult/Gerontology NP focus.
 Now an experienced nurse with diverse experience caring for adults, especially older ones, I see going back to school to again give my all to a Post-Master’s Certificate Program in Psychiatric Nursing as a natural progression, continuing to care for adults that have a wide variety of health challenges but specializing on the cases where the psychological difficulties are the most salient.
-For example, I have often found myself reading about Autism in adults, particularly older adults, learning new strategies, thinking critically about diagnoses, etc. I see mental illness issues in older adults as incredibly complex and challenging, and I am drawn to the subject like a moth to the flame.
+For example, I have often found myself reading about Autism in adults, particularly older adults, learning new strategies, thinking critically about diagnoses, etc. I see mental illness issues in older adults as incredibly complex and challenging, and I am drawn to the subject like a moth to a flame.

 My high level of motivation is driven by many years of experience as an NP providing primary care mostly to older adults.
 The other pillar of my determination to earn a certificate in Psychiatric Nursing and to focus the balance of my nursing career in this area is my profound concern over the exploding opioid addiction we face in the USA.
 I have been reading extensively in this area for a long time.
 As soon as I finish my certificate in Psychiatric Nursing, I intend to register for and complete the APNA’s online course dealing with effective treatments for opioid use disorders.